BitcoinDesign/Guide/guide/getting-started/user-research.md

 <!--

+Editor's notes

 Goal of this page is to frame user research in the bitcoin ecosystem.
 - The role, importance, and value of user research
 - Unique aspects of the space
 - Starting points for getting involved
 - Further resources

+Ideas for further content could be deep-dives into specific methods and frameworks, and practical resources like survey kits.
+For generic content around user research, it should be considered whether to include it or link to external resources.

 -->